django/deps/accepted/0182-multiple-template-engines.rst

 Private APIs
 ------------

-The following APIs aren't documented but will have to be made public to allow for feature parity between the Django Template Language and third-party template engines.
+The following private APIs might have to be made public to allow for feature parity between the Django Template Language and third-party template engines.

 Debug
 ~~~~~